The minimum pitch for a metal roof is 1/4:12 for standing seam panels and 3:12 for corrugated or ribbed panels.

 The best metal roof for low-pitch homes uses steel or aluminum that’s built to handle weather.
 Here are the key installation tips for low-slope roofs:

 A low-slope metal roof is a great pick for lots of homes.
-While other roof types hate flat or gentle slopes, metal roofing rocks it.
+While other roof types hate flat or gentle slopes, metal roofing handles it well.

-Water slides right off even on superflat roofs, ice problems are way less common than with shingles, and your roof can last 40+ years without much fuss.
-Just make sure it’s put on right with good backing material and tight seams.
-Do it properly, and your low-slope metal roof will keep you dry and happy for decades.
+Water slides right off even on very flat roofs, ice problems are way less common than with shingles, and your roof can last 40+ years without much fuss.

 Also Read: Can You Use Metal Roofing on a Flat Roof?